zhixianhuang-ling/zhixianhuang-ling.github.io/_pages/markdown.md

   * Issues of OV/VO word order in Wu Chi- nese.
 Talk presented at the 36th North American Conference on Chinese Lin- guistics (NACCL-36).
 Mar 22-24, 2024.
 Pomona College

 ## Non-canonical Objects in Mandarin Chinese
 * I revisited the structures and semantics of non-canonical objects (NCOs, i.e., unselected objects) in Mandarin Chinese.
-I show a novel empirical generalization that there are three structually different types of NCOs, of each type the structure is derived by independent motivations.
+I show a novel empirical generalization that there are three structually different NCOs, of each type the structure is derived by independent motivations.
 * Outputː
   * In prep.
 Revisiting Non-canonical Objects in Mandarin Chinese.